-- Achromatopsia can be inherited genetically or acquired due to brain damage.
+- The condition can be inherited genetically or acquired due to brain damage.

-Phototransduction is responsible for sending visual signals from the retina to the brain.
+A process known as phototransduction is responsible for sending visual signals from the retina of your eye to your brain.
 The retina is made of two different classes of light-receptor cells called rods and cones.
-Rods function in low-light vision, such as at night, and cones are responsible for color vision, and visual acuity/clarity.
+Rods function in low light vision, such as at night, and cones are responsible for color vision, and visual acuity/clarity.

-Achromatopsia can be distinguished from more common forms of color blindness by the fact that all three types of cones are defective.
+Achromatopsia differs from more common forms of color blindness by the fact that all three types of cones are defective.

-It is inherited when an individual acquires two copies of the defective gene—one from each parent.
-The defective gene is present in both parents of an individual with achromatopsia, but they normally do not exhibit the signs and symptoms of the disorder because their functional or “good” gene counteracts the defective gene.
-However, when both of those parents have a child, that child may get a defective gene from both parents.
+Achromatopsia is inherited when an individual acquires two copies of the defective gene—one from each parent.
+In this case, the defective gene is present in both of your parents, though they normally do not exhibit the signs and symptoms of the disorder because their functional or “good” gene helps balance out the defective gene.
+However, when those parents have a child, that child may get a defective gene from both parents.

-In most circumstances, a person who gets one normal gene and one defective gene will not have visual symptoms. but will just be a carrier.
-A carrier means the individual is carrying a defective copy of the gene but does not have the condition.
+In most circumstances, a person who gets one normal gene and one defective gene will not have visual symptoms, but will just be a carrier.
+A carrier means you are carrying a defective copy of the gene but do not have the condition yourself.

-Cerebral achromatopsia can be acquired and is different from retinal achromatopsia.
-Cerebral achromatopsia is an acquired color blindness due to brain damage from trauma, tumors or infections.
+Cerebral achromatopsia is an acquired color blindness.
+Causes include brain damage from trauma, tumors or infections.

-Symptoms of achromatopsia begin to manifest during the first few months of life, and include:
+Symptoms of achromatopsia begin to show up during the first few months of life and can include: